What happens during a skin examination?

 What else do doctors look out for?

-As well as looking for visible changes, the doctor will feel your skin for changes in texture, to see how thick any skin changes are, and to find out whether they hurt.
+As well as looking at the skin, the doctor will feel the area with their hands to determine the texture of the skin and the tissue below it, to see how thick any skin changes are, and to find out whether they hurt.

 Flaky skin and scabs can be removed using a wooden spatula, making it possible to see the skin underneath better.
 Wooden spatulas can also be used to check for signs of eczema: If the area of skin turns white rather than red after being rubbed vigorously, it could be eczema.